 Copyright © Nucleus Medical Media, Inc.

+CMV is caused by a type of herpes virus.
 The virus is passed between people through body fluids.
 CMV can be passed during: KissingSexual intercourseBreastfeedingChanging the diaper of an infected infant

 This virus is so common throughout the US that everyone is considered at risk for CMV.

 People with the highest risk of getting this virus include: Children and childcare providers in day care and preschool—due to frequent exposure to bodily fluids

 The virus does not cause any symptoms when it is inactive.
 The virus may be activated because of stressful situations, medication, illness, or reduced immunity.
 Symptoms of the activated virus include: Swollen lymph glandsSore throatFeverFatigue

 People with suppressed or impaired immune systems can also develop: DiarrheaPneumoniaColitis—inflammation of the large intestines

 Encephalitis—infection of the brain that can result in seizures or coma